-Nadia Werbitzky was born in the Soviet Union in 1922.
+Nadia Werbitzky was born in Rostov-on-Don in Russia in 1922.
 Her father, Dimitri Verbitsky, died in the Gulag.
 He was a victim of Stalinist purges in the late 1930s.
-Her mother, Teodora Verbitskaya, and sister Lucya lived in the city of Mariupol on the shore of the Azov Sea.
+Her mother, Teodora Verbitskaya, and sister Lyucia lived in the city of Mariupol in Soviet Ukraine on the shore of the Azov Sea.
 They experienced deprivation, starvation, and oppression under the Soviet regime.

 In 1941, during World War II, Mariupol was occupied by the Germans and the family was deported to Germany where they were confined to several labor camps.
 At the end of the war, the family was liberated by the American Army.
 Nadia began to study at the Meisterschulle of Cologne at the Art Academy of Dusseldorf.
 After graduation she moved to Toronto.
-It was here that Nadia met her future husband who was a Russian American.
+It was here that Nadia met her future husband who was an American diplomat.

 About the Paintings